artikcloud/sample-iot-MonitorFlameTemp/README.md

-# Monitor Fire and Temperature Using an Arduino, Raspberry Pi and SAMI
+# Monitor Fire and Temperature Using an Arduino, Raspberry Pi and ARTIK Cloud

-Build a fire and temperature monitoring system using SAMI, off-the-shelf sensors, Arduino Uno, Raspberry Pi, and an Android application.
+Build a fire and temperature monitoring system using ARTIK Cloud, off-the-shelf sensors, Arduino Uno, Raspberry Pi, and an Android application.

 Introduction
 -------------

-The blog post [Monitor Fire and Temperature Using an Arduino, Raspberry Pi and SAMI](https://blog.samsungsami.io/development/iot/mobile/2015/08/27/monitor-fire-and-temperature-using-an-arduino-raspberry-pi-and-sami.html) at http://blog.samsungsami.io/ describes what the system does and how it is implemented.
+The blog post [Monitor Fire and Temperature Using an Arduino, Raspberry Pi and ARTIK Cloud](https://blog.samsungsami.io/development/iot/mobile/2015/08/27/monitor-fire-and-temperature-using-an-arduino-raspberry-pi-and-sami.html) at http://artik.io.blog/cloud describes what the system does and how it is implemented.

 Check out [Demo video.](https://blog.samsungsami.io/development/iot/mobile/2015/08/27/monitor-fire-and-temperature-using-an-arduino-raspberry-pi-and-sami.html#demo-video)